Ethics code: IR.IUMS.REC.1400.082

 5- Department of Occupational Therapy, School of Rehabilitation Sciences, Neuroscience Research Center, Iran University of Medical Sciences (IUMS), Tehran, Iran. , akbarfahimi.m@iums.ac.ir

 Background and Aims: The Cognitive Orientation to daily Occupational Performance (CO-OP) approach emphasizes the importance of skill transfer to novel tasks.
 However, few studies have examined the effectiveness of the CO-OP intervention on skill transfer in children with specific Learning Disorders (SLD).
-This preliminary study aimed to investigate the effect of the CO-OP approach on acquisition trained tasks and compare its effectiveness on untrained tasks.
+This preliminary study aimed to examine the efficacy of the CO-OP approach in acquisition trained tasks and compare its effectiveness on untrained tasks.

 Methods: This single-group, pre-test/ post-test quasi-experimental pilot study involved ten children (aged 7-10 years)with SLDs and motor based occupational performance difficulties.
 Using the Canadian Occupational Performance Measure (COPM), each child selected five goals, three were designated as trained tasks, and two as untrained tasks.
 The Performance Quality Rating Scale (PQRS) and the Bruninks-Oseretsky Test of Motor Proficiency-second edition (BOT-2) provided additional outcome measures.